digital-asset/daml/ghc-lib/template-desugaring.md

 ### Example (2)

-The next contract exercises the "contract keys" feature of DAML.
+The next contract exercises the "contract keys" feature of Daml.
 Contract key syntax desugars to `instance` declarations of the following typeclass.

 ```haskell